JKYang01/Labelstudio_Prelabeling_Pipeline_Yolov8/README.md

-open machine_prelabel_config.sh fill in the parameters for your annotation task Then run grand the execution permission to this shell file
+open machine_prelabel_config.sh fill in the parameters for your annotation task If you test on the startcloud, the `URL='https://app.humansignal.com/'` open the account settings and get the labelstuio API key if test on your localhost label studio:`URL='http://localhost:8080'` open the account settings and get label studio API key

+Then run grand the execution permission to this shell file

 `$ chmod +x machine_prelabel_config.sh`